Skip to contents

 Details

 • In Microsoft Fabric, OneLake exposes each workspace as an ADLS Gen2 filesystem.
-Within a Lakehouse item, Delta tables are stored under Tables/<table> with a _delta_log/ directory that tracks commit state.
+Within a Lakehouse item, Delta tables are stored under Tables/<table> (non-schema lakehouse) or Tables/<schema>/<table> (schema-enabled lakehouse) with a _delta_log/ directory that tracks commit state.
 This helper replays the JSON commits to avoid double-counting compacted/removed files.

 • Ensure the account/principal you authenticate with has access via Lakehouse -> Manage OneLake data access (or is a member of the workspace).